Omega 3 fatty acids receive a lot of media attention and rightly so.

 Little is still known on the efficacy that krill oil has on brain function.

-Bone Loss or Osteoporosis: Omega 3s may protect you from osteoporosis, sarcopenia, and obesity.
+Bone Health: Omega 3s may protect you from bone loss, sarcopenia, and obesity.
 Studies have shown that a higher dietary omega-3 to omega-6 fatty acid ratio is associated with benefits to your bone health (when using omega-3s from fish and fish oils).12 Little is known as to whether the same can be said for krill oil.

 All in all, while krill oil studies are starting to emerge, there are some issues…